Karten von Attika in the Era of Digital Humanities

-Based on the unsurpassed cartographic feat by E. Curtius and A. Kaupert, which was supported throughout its duration by the German Archaeological Institute, this project of the Dipylon Society aimed at the creation of a webGIS platform for the archaeology of Attica by overlaying multiple layers of geospatial data (cartographic evidence, historical maps, excavation plans, and aerial photographs) on a unified digital map.
+Based on the unsurpassed cartographic feat by E. Curtius and A. Kaupert, this project of the Dipylon Society aims at the creation of a webGIS platform for the archaeology of Attica by overlaying multiple layers of geospatial data on a unified digital map.
 The content of the platform is bilingual (English-Greek) and open access.
+The project is supported throughout its duration by the German Archaeological Institute.

 Dr. Dimosthenis Donos translated the accompanying text, Erläuternder Text zu den Karten von Attika written by A.Milchhöfer, E.Curtius and G. Von Alten.
 The text is 263 oversize pages long and is extremely rich in information and details on the Attic landscape and the depicted antiquities.
 Extracts from the text were connected with specific locations on the map and with selected visual resources.

-The project was being implemented with the generous support of the John S. Latsis Public Benefit Foundation, the George Vergottis Memorial Fund, the J. F. Costopoulos Foundation and the Loeb Classical Library Foundation.
+The project is implemented in collaboration with Sylvian Fachard (University of Lausanne and Swiss School of Archaeology in Greece), with the generous support of the John S. Latsis Public Benefit Foundation, the George Vergottis Memorial Fund, the J. F. Costopoulos Foundation and the Loeb Classical Library Foundation.

 SPONSORS